jump-dev/JuMP.jl/docs/src/manual/objective.md

 solutions, corresponding to points on the Pareto frontier.
 See [Multiple solutions](@ref) for information on how to query and work with multiple solutions.

-Note that you can must set a single objective sense, that is, you cannot have both minimization and maximization objectives.
+Note that you must set a single objective sense, that is, you cannot have both minimization and maximization objectives.
 Work around this limitation by choosing `Min` and negating any objectives you want to maximize: